dilevin/Bartels/README.md

 # Bartels

-A lightweight collection of routines for physics simulation.
+A lightweight collection of routines for physics simulation .

 ### External Dependencies  ###
 None so far